L2G/mutant/README.md

 A more readable introduction can be found under: http://solnic.eu/2013/01/23/mutation-testing-with-mutant.html

 Mutant supports MRI and RBX 1.9 and 2.0, while support for jruby is planned.
 It should also work under any ruby engine that supports POSIX-fork(2) semantics.
+(In environments without fork(), mutant will attempt to use threading instead of forking; note, however, that this feature is *_highly experimental_* and may break in unknown situations!)

 Only rspec2 is supported currently.
 This is subject to change.